intuitive-robots/HDAR/README.md

 # HDAR (Human Demonstration Augmented Reality)

-This repo is the HDAR server code
+This repo is the HDAR Unity Client code,